SRI International

 Plan Authoring System based on Sketches, Advice and TemplatesPASSAT is a user-centric plan-authoring system grounded in the concepts of plan sketches, advice, and templates. |

-The following are in reverse chronological order of publication.
+The following publications are selected by the author.
+They are listed in reverse chronological order.

 Gervasio, M., Haines, W., Morley, D., Lee, T. J., Overholtzer, C. A., Saadati, S., and Spaulding A. How to Serve Soup: Interleaving Demonstration and Assisted Editing to Support Non-Programmers, in Proceedings of the 15th International Conference on Intelligent User Interfaces, 2011.
 [Details]